Equinix restricts access to Europe data centres to prevent COVID-19 spread

 In the company's other global locations (besides Asia Pacific), entry is by appointment only.

 The company is restricting access to everyone who does not fall under the scope of critical Equinix employees and essential workers, meaning that customers, customer contractors, visitors and non-critical workers will not be able to enter the facilities.

-All Equinix data centres are fully operational with staff on site to support those who have limited access.
+All Equinix data centers are fully operational with staff on site to support those who have limited access.

-Those customers with special permissions and government-designated critical infrastructure status wishing to visit data centre premises must schedule a Work Visit for critical work.
+Those customers with special permissions and government-designated critical infrastructure status wishing to visit data center premises must schedule a Work Visit for critical work.

 Abdel notes that the company has imposed these measures to ensure employee safety and to ensure its services support vital operations of health, financial, government and technology sectors.

 “We are also working hard to ensure the large number of people around the world adapting to remote working can do so seamlessly, and that enterprises can quickly ramp up their digital infrastructure by adding new locations, connections and applications.
 It is more important than ever for businesses to have the ability to deliver services virtually and flexibly.